 There is hope, however, in the gradual rise of artisanal cafés.
 A new generation of café owners have recognized the appetite for better coffee in the French market and are pairing the charming atmosphere of cafés past with higher quality coffee beans and more transparent supply chains.
 The French are less loyal to their coffee traditions than those in Italy, and it’s a culture that has always been willing to shell out a few extra bucks for the finer things in life.
 The French are starting to warm up to this modern style of café, which could be the key to rejuvenating and reinventing French café culture.

-They didn’t invent the espresso machine or develop any groundbreaking techniques, but the French made café culture iconic.
+They didn’t invent the espresso machine or develop any groundbreaking techniques—even the origins of the French press are in dispute—but the French made café culture iconic.
 French culture is about slowing down and connecting with your community, whether you’re sipping a cappuccino or enjoying a lovely local wine in the afternoon.
 If you’ve ever dined with someone French, you know they cannot be rushed!
 A three-hour lunch or dinner is common.
 They value the simple things that make life feel rich.
 We may not wish to adopt their coffee preparation, but we can certainly learn from their joie de vivre.

 Coffee etiquette in France takes many of its cues from Italian coffee culture.
 Milky coffees are traditionally reserved for the morning, to be eaten with a pastry perhaps.
 Espresso is the most common style enjoyed throughout the rest of the day, and is not typically paired with food but rather as an afternoon pick-me-up or after a meal.